Adam-Chiang-TH/Road-Condition-Monitoring-Device/test/python/README.md

 ## `python`

-This folder serves as language-specific experimentation used by the lead programmer of this project to familiarise with Python.
+This folder serves as language-specific experimentation used to familiarise with Python.

 ### `1_import`